 It’s essentially buy low, sell high for mobile marketing (except there’s no selling).

-15. Buy better engagement with rewarded ads in your app for your app
+15. Boost engagement with rewarded ads in your app for your app

-You can’t buy love, but you can spend money to earn better engagement and therefore retention in your app.
+You can’t buy love, but you earn better engagement and therefore retention in your app basically for free.
 Didn’t know that, huh?
 Here’s how:

 - People don’t know how to do everything in your app

-- In fact, it’s almost certain there’s something cool they could do, if only they knew
+- In fact, it’s almost certain there’s something cool they would do, if only they knew

 - Share a tutorial with them, but do it differently